 8. Access out-of-state supply

-State licensing requirements have loosened, making it easier to put locums physicians to work at your facility quickly.
+It is now safer to travel, and systems have better safety protocols in place than just a few months ago.
+State licensing requirements have also loosened, making it easier to quickly put locums physicians to work at your facility.
 All 50 states have issued waivers with some stipulations, allowing care to cross state borders more easily.

 9. Eliminate costs associated with permanent hires